Admitting now

 Day 1–3

 Full review of all prescriptions, including overlaps and interactions.
-Psychiatric assessment.
-Medical assessment.
-Tapering protocol planned.
+Psychiatric assessment. clinical assessment. supervised support protocol planned.

 2. 02